 What is attenuation?

-Attenuation is a general term that refers to any reduction in the strength of a signal.
-Attenuation occurs with any type of signal, whether digital or analog.
+Attenuation is a general term referring to when any type of signal -- digital or analog -- reduces in strength.
 Sometimes called loss, attenuation is a natural consequence of signal transmission over long distances.

-In conventional and fiber optic cables, attenuation is specified in terms of the number of decibels (dB) per foot, 1,000 feet, kilometer or mile.
-The less attenuation per unit distance, the more efficient a cable is.
+In conventional and fiber optic cables, specify attenuation by the number of decibels (dB) per foot, 1,000 feet, kilometer or mile.
+The less attenuation per unit of distance, the more efficient a cable is.

 Attenuation in networking

-Attenuation in computer networking is the loss of communication signal strength that is measured in decibels.
-As the rate of attenuation increases, the transmission, such as a phone call or an email a user tries to send, becomes more distorted.
+In computer networking, attenuation is the loss of communication signal strength measured in decibels.
+As the attenuation rate increases, the transmission, such as a phone call or an email a user tries to send, becomes more distorted.

 Attenuation occurs on computer networks because of the following factors: